Q&A: Europe's new treaty to tighten budget rules

 WILL IT WORK?

-As Kapoor said, much of what is in the new pact is already part of European Union law.
-The European Commission recently won increased powers to sanction heavily indebted euro zone countries that fail to tackle their finances.
+Much of what is in the new pact is already part of existing European Union law.
+The European Commission recently won increased powers to sanction heavily-indebted euro zone countries that fail to tackle their finances.

 The pact is designed to enhance these powers through the involvement of the European Court of Justice, building on recent moves to give the European Commission and its top economics official, Olli Rehn, a more central role in enforcement.

-But Germany and the ECB had expressed concerns that the new treaty was being eroded by an "escape clause" that would allow countries to suspend the fiscal rules in the event of exceptional economic circumstances or a downturn.
+But the ECB is concerned that the new treaty is being eroded by an "escape clause" that would allow countries to suspend the fiscal rules in the event of exceptional economic circumstances.

-"You should not have too much discretion in the fiscal compact through, for example, the escape clause," a German official said, speaking on condition of anonymity.

-As well as winning Germany's blessing, it is important to persuade the ECB that the pact marks a new chapter of closer economic coordination among the 17 countries using the euro.
+As well as winning Germany's blessing, it is equally important to persuade the ECB that the pact marks a new chapter of closer economic coordination among the 17 countries using the euro -- an economic union that underpins the monetary union.

-In a letter last week to the diplomats and officials negotiating the new pact, the bank laid down its demands, some of which have been addressed in the latest draft.

-The ECB asked for powers for the EU's executive, the European Commission, to set a timetable for countries to balance their budgets.
-This is now part of the draft pact.
+In negotiations with national diplomats in Brussels last week, the ECB made a series of recommendations to "toughen up" the treaty, one official said.

+Speaking to a German newspaper, ECB executive board member Joerg Asmussen warned that the pact was being softened.

 The softening of language instructing countries to write the new rules into their constitutions is also a cause for concern.